Curioussoul119/DSA/README.md

-# Data Science and algorithms
+# Data Structures and algorithms
 This is my personal repository for Data Structures and Algorithms